 The HAC risk models use the same set of data for training and testing model performance.
 This is not a significant issue for linear models like logistic regression, as overfitting is less likely.
 The decision tree-based model implemented for readmissions is non-linear and in the extreme case can fit a model perfectly to the training data.
 So here we report performance metrics calculated on a hold-out "test" data set that was not used to fit the model.
+This is a standard method used in the literature for testing the performance of a machine learning model on new data.

-When comparing the chart below with Figure 3 in the previous section, you can see a considerable improvement in the model precision at each level of recall.
-At 20 per cent recall, the model would have precision of around 13 per cent, a significant improvement compared with the 8 per cent of the logistic regression model.
+When comparing Figure 4 below with Figure 3, a considerable improvement in the model precision at each level of recall is apparent.
+At 20 per cent recall, the model has precision of around 10 per cent, a significant improvement compared with the 8 per cent of the logistic regression model.
+This effect is even more significant at lower recall values.